sikmat/Data-Analytics/README.md

 ### Inferential Statistics
 Branch of statistics that uses data to draw conclusions about overall population.
+Making generalizations about the population using sample data is a powerful concept that enables impactful decisions.
+When performing statistical inference, you have a degree of uncertainty as inferential statistics are based on probabilities.

 **Confidence Intervals**
 A confidence interval describes the possibility that a sample statistic contains the true population parameter in a range of values around the mean.
 When calculating a confidence interval, you end up with a lower bound value and an upper bound value.
 Given the confidence interval range, the lower bound is the lower limit, and the upper bound is the upper limit.